Goal-line technology is something where the human eyes fail but the technology wins.

 This time the network of high-speed video cameras track a ball position via triangulation and hence tracking the flight and position of the ball.
 So, knowing the ball position this system determines if the ball has crossed the goalline or not.
 If the ball passes the goalmouth the software alerts the referee’s watch by radio transmission technology.

-This system was first tested in 2013-14 premier league session in the UK, and the result was quite satisfactory and accurate.
+This system was first tested in the 2013-14 premier league session in the UK, and the result was quite satisfactory and accurate.

 Magnetic Field Sensor Based